 Greece's junior interior minister for migration, Yiannis Mouzalas, told reporters: "We are going to keep to our commitments."

 But despite closer cooperation between the EU and Greek authorities, migrants continued to lose their lives on perilous journey in the Aegean Sea.
-Seven people drowned just one day before the new reception center on Lesbos was opened, adding to a tally of 300dead just off the coast of Greece
+Seven people drowned just one day before the new reception center on Lesbos was opened, adding to a tally of 300 dead just off the coast of Greece this year alone.

 In total, more than 3,000 died trying to reach European shores on overcrowded boats since the beginning of the year.